 On February 14, 1871, Thomas Adams obtained the patent (number 111,798) for a process to manufacture gum.

-In 1871, Thomas Adams patented a machine for the manufacture of gum.
-Same year Adams created a licorice-flavored gum called Black Jack.
+In 1871, Thomas Adams patented a machine to manufacture gum.
+The same year Adams created a licorice-flavored gum called Black Jack.

-In 1880, Henry Fleer and Frank Fleer experimented with chicle from sapodilla tree.
+In 1880, Henry Fleer and Frank Fleer experimented with chicle from the sapodilla tree.
 Fleer brothers made cubes of the chicle substance and overlayed the cubes with sweet material.
-They called his gums "Chiclets".
+They called his gums "Chiclets."

 In 1891, William Wrigley Jr founded Wrigley Chewing Gum.